 Study participants are treated with approved therapies.
 This can include a combination of chemotherapy, targeted therapies (to identify and eliminate specific types of cancer cells) and immunotherapy.
 Some of the drugs may target multiple molecular changes.

-“We look at the pathways involved in cancer’s development or progression, and the most efficient way to target alterations while minimizing side effects,” Dr. George said.
-“We’re treating with standard drugs, but the combination is often novel.
-We are also evaluating new drugs as they get approved to see if they can be incorporated into the treatment program.”
+I-PREDICT looks at pathways involved in cancer’s development or progression, and the most efficient way to target alterations while minimizing side effects.
+Patients are treated with standard drugs, but the combination is often novel.
+Researchers are also evaluating new drugs as they get approved to see if they can be incorporated into a patient's treatment program.